Keibert Ruiz Player Props: Nationals vs. Rays

 - The pitching staff for the Rays had a collective 8.7 K/9 last season, which ranked 12th in MLB.

+- The Rays will look to McClanahan (1-0) in his second start of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 26-year-old southpaw, started and went 4 2/3 innings against the Boston Red Sox.
+- In his most recent appearance on Thursday, the lefty tossed six scoreless innings against the Detroit Tigers while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.